v-eraw/v-eraw.github.io/_pages/about.md

 title: "About"
 ---

 Hi, welcome to my about page.
 Thanks for visiting!
-Here are some random and useless facts about me.
+Here are some random facts about me.

 I like:

 - books
 - kombucha
-- my family
-- coffee (oh no)
+- coffee
-- bunnies
+- going to disneyland too often T_T

 I dislike:

 - misunderstandings
 - burned toast
-- haunted houses
 - personality quizzes